lliicassie/Mazzy-Star-Lyrics-Corpus-and-Annotation/README.md

 Mazzy Star fans

-Researchers in the field of linguistics, music, culture analysis, literature, media, .etc
+Researchers in the fields of linguistics, music studies, culture analysis, literature studies, media studies, .etc

 ## Intended Use